Your thyroid is a tiny butterfly-shaped gland that sits at the base of your neck and is part of the endocrine system.

 There are several reasons and facts that help explain this strong connection between celiac disease and thyroid conditions.

-(a) Genetic Link
+Link: A Genetic Link

 The most common explanation has to do with a shared genetic predisposition.
 This means that there seems to be a genetic connection between thyroid conditions (particularly autoimmune thyroid disease, AITD) and celiac disease.